Assessment and Learning in Knowledge Spaces (ALEKS)

 You do not have to prepare before taking the ALEKS assessment, but you should take the test seriously as it will determine your placement in IUPUC math courses.

 If the results of your initial assessment aren't as strong as you'd like, you can retake the ALEKS assessment four more times (for a total of FIVE assessments).
 You will also be given the opportunity to complete self-guided online ALEKS learning modules to strengthen your math skills.
 These learning modules can be completed before retaking ALEKS or before the start of the semester to brush up on specific topics on which you might need more practice.

 Remember, the ALEKS assessment will not only help you place into your preferred math course(s), but it will also help you be more likely to succeed in the course and make good grades.

-Once you are registered, you will up to six weeks to complete the assessment and related learning modules.
+Once you are registered, you will have up to six weeks to complete the assessment and related learning modules.

 ALEKS consists of three parts:

 - For ALEKS to be effective, you must do the exam on your own, without notes, books, or help from others.

 - ALEKS is not a traditional exam; it is a tool to help you find the math course where you have the best chance for academic success based on your existing knowledge and skills.